-ACT Score ACCUPLACER Score ACCUPLACER Next-Gen. Score Course 0-19 Arithmetic 0-120 Arithmetic 200-300 Math for Business Technology 16+ Arithmetic 57+ Arithmetic 237+ Math for Health Professions 0-18 Arithmetic 0-120 Elementary Algebra 0-76 Arithmetic 200-300 QAS 200-248 Foundations of Mathematics 0-18 Arithmetic 0-120 Elementary Algebra 0-76 Arithmetic 200-300 QAS 200-248 Foundations of Quantitative Literacy co-enrolled in Quantitative Literacy 17-18 Elementary Algebra 50-76 QAS 235-248 Foundations of College Algebra co-enrolled in College Algebra 18+ Elementary Algebra 77+ QAS 249+ Quantitative Literacy 19+ Elementary Algebra 77+ QAS 249+ College Algebra
+ACT Score ACCUPLACER Score ACCUPLACER Next-Gen. Score Course 0-19 Arithmetic 0-120 Arithmetic 200-300 Math for Business Technology 16+ Arithmetic 57+ Arithmetic 237+ Math for Health Professions 0-18 Arithmetic 0-120 Elementary Algebra 0-76 Arithmetic 200-300 QAS 200-248 Foundations of Mathematics 0-18 Arithmetic 0-120 Elementary Algebra 0-76 Arithmetic 200-300 QAS 200-248 Foundations of Quantitative Literacy co-enrolled in Quantitative Literacy 17-18 Elementary Algebra 50-76 QAS 235-248 Foundations of College Algebra co-enrolled in College Algebra 18+ Elementary Algebra 77+ QAS 249+ Quantitative Literacy 19+ Elementary Algebra 77+ QAS 249+ College Algebra which their placement scores indicate.
+During the first week of class, an instructor may determine that a student might perform better in a lower level course and will advise the student of that determination.
+Some students may be referred to the Student Success Center for one-on-one assistance or computerized tutorial work.
+Students should consult their academic advisors or the registrar about enrollment options.

 Students may enroll in any level of mathematics by meeting the placement requirements outlined above.
-They may choose to enroll in a lower level course if they feel they are not ready for the course which their placement scores indicate.
-During the first week of class, an instructor may determine that a student might perform better in a lower level course and will advise the student of that determination.
+They may choose to enroll in a lower level course if they feel they are not ready for the course